Comcast 'preparing' to bid for Fox

 Any takeover attempt by Comcast would be likely to face regulatory scrutiny, as will Disney's offer.

-In Comcast's case, the US government is currently suing to block a merger between its parent company, Time Warner, and the telecoms giant AT&T.
+The US government is currently suing to block a merger between Time Warner, and the telecoms giant AT&T.

 Experts say the firm would be unlikely to proceed with an offer for Fox until a judge rules on that case in June.